iivanoo/covid-apps-observer/data/data_us/reports/resources/com.onemedical.android___3.16.13/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.onemedical.android 5 reviews"/>
 </p>

+> The video chat option is great for last minute visits for non-urgent medical issues.
+One Medical has been my provider for nearly a decade and I've been very happy with my medical needs, both preventative and reactive.<br> :date: __2021-01-02 19:18:24__

 > Love love love booking my own appointments<br> :date: __2020-12-26 21:09:46__

 > Love the one medical tream !!<br> :date: __2020-12-19 01:21:45__